louisepaul75/py-erp/.ai/stories/vue_migration_summary.md

 3. **Challenge**: Handling loading states and error conditions consistently **Solution**: Established patterns for loading indicators and error messages across all components

+4. **Challenge**: Managing complex data structures in TypeScript **Solution**: Created comprehensive TypeScript interfaces for all data structures, ensuring type safety throughout the application

 ## Conclusion

-The migration to Vue.js is progressing well, with the Product module successfully migrated.
+The migration to Vue.js is progressing well, with the Product module successfully migrated and the Sales module well underway.
 The established patterns and components will serve as a foundation for migrating the remaining modules.
 The improved user experience and developer productivity already demonstrate the benefits of this migration.

 ---